soundslikework/canlitgenerator/README.md

 # canlitgenerator

-Live edits of the engine powering the CanLit Generator.
+Live edits of the CanLit Generator site.
 Check out the site at http://www.canlitgenerator.com

 Upcoming Changes